Tony Graziani

-Anthony Robert Graziani (born December 23, 1973) is a former American football quarterback who played for the Atlanta Falcons in the National Football League (NFL), and the Los Angeles Avengers and Philadelphia Soul of the Arena Football League (AFL).
-Graziani played college football at the University of Oregon.
+Anthony Robert Graziani (born December 23, 1973) is an American former professional football player who was a quarterback for the Atlanta Falcons of the National Football League (NFL), and the Los Angeles Avengers and Philadelphia Soul of the Arena Football League (AFL).
+He played college football for the Oregon Ducks.

 Graziani was the highest-paid player in the history of the AFL, earning over $200,000 for the 2007 season.

-High school career
+Early life

 Graziani attended Thomas Downey High School in Modesto, California.
 As a quarterback, he passed for 3,956 yards and 35 touchdowns in his prep career while leading his team to a share of the Central California Conference title.

 College career

 Graziani was a four-year letterman the University of Oregon, playing in 28 games in his collegiate football career.
 At Oregon he majored in political science.
 He accumulated the following stats: